 Types of Hysterectomy

-There are many types of hysterectomy that are performed, depending on the patient’s diagnosis.
+There are many types of hysterectomy performed, depending on your diagnosis and overall health.
 All hysterectomies involve removal of the uterus.
-What can vary are which additional reproductive organs and other tissues that may be removed.
+What can vary are which reproductive organs and tissues may also be removed.
 Types of hysterectomy include:

-This procedure, also known as a supracervical hysterectomy, involves removing the uterus, but leaves the cervix intact.
+- Partial or subtotal hysterectomy: This procedure, also known as a supracervical hysterectomy, involves removing the uterus, but leaving the cervix intact.
 This decision is often based upon patient preference.

-This procedure involves removing the uterus and the cervix.
+- Total hysterectomy: This procedure involves removing the uterus and cervix.
 The vagina remains entirely intact.
 This is the most common type of hysterectomy performed.

-For hysterectomies performed for malignant conditions – such as uterine, cervical, or ovarian cancer – the surgeon will also remove certain lymph nodes.
+- Removal of lymph nodes: For hysterectomies performed for malignant conditions such as uterine, cervical, or ovarian cancer, the surgeon will also remove certain lymph nodes.
 This procedure is often referred to as a lymph node dissection or lymphadenectomy.
-Lymph nodes will be removed in certain areas, depending upon the location and extent of the disease.
+Lymph nodes will be removed in certain areas, depending upon the location and extent of cancer.
 Lymph node removal also helps your surgeon determine the extent or stage of your cancer, and can guide further adjuvant treatment, such as radiation therapy or chemotherapy.

-These organs may or may not be removed during your hysterectomy procedure.
-This will depend upon your condition, age, and other factors.
-Often, the ovaries and fallopian tubes are left intact.3 Removal of the ovaries is called an oophorectomy.
+- Removal of fallopian tubes and ovaries: These organs may or may not be removed during your hysterectomy.
+This will depend on your condition, age, overall health and personal preference.
+Removal of the ovaries is called an oophorectomy.
 Removal of fallopian tubes and ovaries is called a salpingo-oophorectomy.

 da Vinci Surgery with Single-Site® Instruments is cleared for use in gallbladder removal, and for hysterectomy and ovary removal for benign conditions.
 Patients who are not candidates for non-robotic minimally invasive surgery are also not candidates for da Vinci Surgery, including da Vinci Surgery with Single-Site® Instruments.
 There may be an increased risk of incision-site hernia with single-incision surgery, including Single-Site surgery with da Vinci.